 This tale highlights the danger of planning to arrive in your cruise’s departure city just hours before embarkation.
 Although it may seem convenient to fly on the day of your cruise, a slight delay can have devastating consequences.
 And the other lesson here?
 Never put your passport in a checked piece of luggage — or in a “carry-on” that you intend to let out of your sight at any time before boarding.

-Planning to fly on the day of the cruise
+Bad idea: Flying in on the same day the cruise begins

 Watson and his wife were looking for a unique way to celebrate their 50th wedding anniversary.
 And so, almost a year ago, they began planning.

 Consulting with a travel advisor at Viking Cruises they decided to book a cruise to Cuba aboard the Viking Star.
 The eight-day Cultural Cuba adventure would be the perfect way to celebrate the momentous occasion.

 The Viking travel consultant handled all the details of their trip — including the Watsons’ flights.
 She booked the couple so that they were flying in on the same day the cruise began — landing less than two hours before the check-in cutoff.
 This was a very bad idea.

 That tight schedule should have set off an alarm bell for the Watsons.
 Unfortunately, it did not.

 For the next eight months, the couple happily anticipated their journey.

 Then came the day of departure.
 From there, almost everything that could go wrong did.